zazikant/Langgraph-deep-research-agent/Droid_Agents/Readme.md

 This yaml file is not a direct agent but the bash comamnd allows the agentic behaviour to follow  prompt to complete task.

-Very Important:

-have a base prompt like:  whenever you wnat to get web data, do this search @deep-research-agent "Research on xxxxxxxx" understood?

-For every search it will do:
-droid @deep-research-agent "What is the latest article published on gemengserv.com"